Periscope: A Robotic Camera System to Support Remote Physical Collaboration: User Study

 \subsection{Participants}

 For the user study, we did not target any particular user group, as the scientific play kits did not require specific expertise and the system was designed for use by individuals unfamiliar with robots.
-We recruited 24 participants from a university campus.
+We recruited 24 participants from the University of Wisconsin--Madison's campus community.
 Demographic information for one dyad was not collected.
 The remaining participants (8 female, 14 male) were aged between 18 and 69 years ($M=26.32$, $SD=10.48$).
 Participants had various educational backgrounds, including urban design, business, physics, engineering, and computer science.
 Two participants reported prior participation in robotics studies, and one dyad consisted of individuals who knew each other prior to the experiment.

 The first four out of the twelve dyads underwent a less rigorous training protocol and performed a different (but similar) task from the kit.
 While these four dyads were important for establishing the final protocol, we excluded them from our dataset for analysis as they followed a different procedure compared to the other eight dyads.
 The next two dyads followed the procedure described in \S \ref{sec:procedure}, with the only difference being that the helpers were not shown the completed model of the security house before starting the main task.
 The remaining six dyads strictly followed the procedure described in \S \ref{sec:procedure}.
 To ensure consistency and comparability within the dataset for the analysis described below, we used data from the last eight dyads that followed a similar procedure.